 Guy Hedgecoe is a freelance print and broadcast journalist who has been based in Madrid since 2003.
 He covers Spain for the BBC, The Irish Times, Politico and Deutsche Welle.
-His work has also appeared in or been broadcast by Global Post, Foreign Policy, The Telegraph, The Miami Herald, Al Jazeera and Rté.
+His work has also appeared in or been broadcast by The New Republic, Global Post, Foreign Policy, The Telegraph, The Miami Herald, Al Jazeera and Rté.

 A Spanish and Portuguese speaker, he started out as a journalist in Ecuador, where he covered the country’s foreign debt default, 2000 coup d’état and dollarisation.
 He also covered Peru, reporting from Lima when President Alberto Fujimori unleashed a political crisis by fleeing the country.